 Rats are nocturnal creatures, so they can easily locate food even in dark tanks to their keen sense of smell.
 They can also feel danger nearby because of their keen sense of smell.

 The smell of ammonia mimics the smell of their predators’ urine for these rats.
-This leads the rat to believe that there is a predator nearby and ammonia is an efficient strategy to deter rats since they avoid it.
+This leads the rat to believe that there is a predator nearby and that ammonia is an efficient strategy to deter rats since they avoid it.
 The main reason it works so well as a rat deterrent is because of this potent ammonia smell.

 References